By John McKeown

 Empty Planet moves confidently from an optimistic premise to unwarranted conclusions.
 It has been reviewed favourably by Steven Pinker, The Wall Street Journal and the New Statesman, among others.
 Its premise is that world population will peak far lower and sooner than the UN forecasts, and that because of a faster-than-expected decline in fertility rates rather than any disastrous rise in mortality.
 Given this, the authors claim that “gloom” about species going extinct, crowded out by human impact, is misguided (page 2).
 The second part of this review will argue that even if the premise were accurate that conclusion would still be unjustified.
 But first I examine the credibility of their premise.

 A report for Deutsche Bank in 2013 by economist Sanjeev Sanyal, titled “Predictions of a Rogue Demographer” argued that: “Urbanisation is the strongest contraceptive” and so “the world’s overall fertility rate will fall to replacement rate by 2025” causing population to peak around 2055 just above 8.7 billion.2 His forecast for 2100, at 8 billion, is slightly higher than Empty Planet anticipates.
 Sanyal’s methodology is not open, but in an earlier report he claims that global convergence to a TFR of 1.6 is “no less likely” than convergence to replacement, and “the likeliest scenario is somewhere in between”.3 Tiny differences in the pace of fertility change lead to widely varying outcomes in long-range forecasts, as seen in Figure 1.
-Given that both Sanyal’s and Randers’ forecasts are a few years old, we can check them in Figure 2. against estimates of actual population in recent years (World Bank 2019 line), which shows that both are already diverging away from reality.
+Since these forecasts by Sanyal and Randers are a few years old they can be checked against population in recent years, as estimated by the Global Burden of Disease project (GBD).
+Setting aside the issue of differing estimates for my 2010 starting year in Figure 2, the subsequent changes in the UN, IIASA, and GBD estimates are similar (lines are roughly parallel), whereas the older forecasts by Sanyal and Randers are diverging over time further from (estimated) reality.

 Jørgen Randers is Professor of Climate Strategy, and co-author of The Limits to Growth which offered scenarios, dependent on variables including policy choices, and in some scenarios global population peaked before 2050 but the cause was a sharp rise in death rates.4 However in the 2014 TED talk which Empty Planet cites, Randers is optimistic that birth rates will decline much faster than the UN expects, leading to a peak at 8 billion around 2040.
 That is based on Randers’ book 2052 – a global forecast for the next forty years.5 It cites as a baseline the UN WPP 2010 Low variant, which is a sensitivity analysis (at minus 0.5 children per woman), and for World aggregates these typically run far below the lower bound of the UN probabilistic projection’s 95% prediction interval.6 Randers’ book deals with many systems (including ecology, energy, climate, and economy): only a small part of his book considers population.
 Empty Planet fails to mention that Jørgen Randers in 2016 revised his forecast upward, to peak at 8.3 billion.7